 Schematic illustration of the effect of correlation on the computation of distance.

 Looking at the plot, we know that the blue point is more likely to belong to the same cluster as the red point at the origin than the green point, although they are equidistant from the center.
 It’s clear that, when there are correlated variables, we need to take the correlation into account in our distance calculation.

 Correlation matrix for the variables included in this analysis.
 Each element in the matrix represents the Pearson correlation coefficient, which is a measure of the linear correlation between two variables.

 As expected, the above chart shows that a few of the variables we considered exhibit correlation (e.g. median income is positively correlated to the median rent and all financial variables are positively correlated within each other).
 To account for correlated variables, the distances are not computed in the original variable space but in the Principal Components Space (PCA) where the variables are linearly uncorrelated.

 Principal component analysis (PCA) is a technique to transform data sets of high dimensional vectors into lower dimensional ones (e.g. Ilin & Raiko, 2010).
 This is useful, for instance, for feature extraction and noise reduction.
 PCA finds a smaller-dimensional linear representation of data vectors such that the original data could be reconstructed from the compressed representation with the minimum square error.
 The most popular approach to PCA is based on the eigen-decomposition of the sample covariance matrix

-where Y is the centered (column-wise zero empirical mean) data matrix and n the number of observations.
+where Y is the centered (row-wise zero empirical mean) m x n data matrix, where n is the number of data points and m the number of variables.
 After computing the eigenvector (U) and eigenvalue (D) matrix of the covariance matrix

 and rearranging their columns in order of decreasing eigenvalue, the principal components (PC or factors) are computed as